LD-Shell/toastmasters-timer/README.md

 # Toastmasters Timer

-A simple and modern web-based timer for Toastmasters meetings.
+A simple web-based timer for Toastmasters meetings.
 This tool tracks speaking times, provides visual cues, and records a log of speaker names and their final durations.

 ### Features